GrindFest/GrindFest/README.md

 on death your version increases

+multiple collision objects, circle on ground for ground stuff + falling down the pits, rectangle around body for slashing and air stuff

 camera shake

+impossible geometry dungeon

+platforms throw shadows of the same tilemap but black (layer above any layer should do this -- this will solve the clouds and reflections (reflections of the same tiles though) in water actually

 its more mysterious to dont know what skills do exactly but for power players its necessary, maybe allow them paying to see it somethow with something like inspection card?